top of page

 Materiality and Fenestration

 The external material palette has been carefully selected for both durability and sensitivity to the existing structure.
-Buff brick masonry forms the majority of the external envelope, maintain continuity with the original building, while vertical timber cladding offers a softer, natural contrast.
-This combination creates a framing effect with hard materiality embracing soft which is especially evident on the rear elevation, where brickwork frames the timber and defines a sheltered patio area overlooking the garden.
+Buff brick masonry forms much of the external envelope, maintain continuity with the original building, while vertical timber cladding offers a softer, natural contrast.
+This combination creates a framing effect with hard materiality embracing soft which is especially evident on the rear elevation, where brickwork frames the timber and defines a sheltered terrace area overlooking the garden.
 Integrated planters soften the transition from building to landscape and allow flowers to thrive, reinforcing the therapeutic quality of the garden space.

 bottom of page